fortrabbit/help/docs/https.md

 openssl req -in yourcsr.csr -noout -text
 ```

 Substitute `yourcsr.csr` with your file.
-Or just use an online tool, like [this one](/https://www.sslshopper.com/csr-decoder.html).
+Or just use an online tool (CSR decoder).

 #### Convert an existing key to RSA format